Frequently Asked Questions

 How long will the project take to complete?

 The project is expected to take approximately two years to complete.
-Construction began in June 2015 and will be complete in spring 2017.
+Construction began in June 2015 and will be complete in summer 2017.

 Why is the city performing night work at the Farmington and Murray intersection?